Spread of the corona virus in MozambiqueCurrently: 0.3 new infections per day per 100,000 inhabitants

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 In Mozambique, 16.6% of all over 15-year-olds are still smokers.

 14 percent of newborns are underweight.

 Medical care provided by doctors and hospitals in Mozambique is below average compared to the world population.
 The country provides 0.7 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.7 beds.
+Within the EU, 5.6 beds are available for every 1,000 residents.